-So you want to learn about freelance writing?
+So you want to learn how to start freelance writing?

 Freelance writing is the best way to make money from your laptop in 2019 (and beyond).